Code-Institute-Submissions/vocab_journal/README.md

 The practicality of some of the helper functions within the run.py file was tested via the Python “unittest” module.
-This module came in very handy in resolving a very annoying problem with one of the helper functions which made the whole process debugging a lot faster since I didn’t need to run the whole app every time, but overall “unittest” module wasn’t heavily used, as I didn’t feel the need for it.
+This module came in very handy in resolving a very annoying problem with one of the helper functions which made the whole process of debugging a lot faster since I didn’t need to run the whole app every time, but overall “unittest” module wasn’t heavily used, as I didn’t feel the need for it.
 These automated tests can be found in the [test_app.py](https://github.com/damianism/vocab_journal/blob/master/test_app.py)